l-eg116/CANary-firmware/README.md

 A `shell.nix` is provided to reproduce the build environment.
 All dependencies are listed in the `buildInputs` field of the Nix Shell (some of them are only necessary in Nix Shells like `pkg-config` and `udev`).

 For `probe-rs` to work properly, the memory map of the target MCU needs to be provided.
 This memory map can be found in the `memory.x` file and should not be changed unless the target MCU changes.
 Other `probe-rs` related flags are configured in `Embed.toml`.

+### Notes to maintainers

+- The documentation for some of the functions of the `app` module cannot be generated through `cargo doc` due to the `rtic` macros.
+It is still available through the source code.
+- All calls to `.expect(...)` in the source code should never `panic!`, they mark errors that should not or cannot happen.
+The provided message explains why.
+If the verb "should" is used, some logic error somewhere else in the code could still cause a `panic!`.

+  Calls to `.unwrap()` mark places in the code that could benefit from better error handling.
+The errors mays not be recoverable but at least informing the user would be nice.